stasyanko/monnblanc-principles/README.md

 Use composition only when building OOP systems, don't use inheritance.

-Inheritance is actually anti-OOP concept and there are actually two truly OOP concepts:
+Inheritance is actually an anti-OOP concept and there are only two truly OOP concepts:

 - encapsulation
 - polymorphism